LeeMorinUCF/Credit_COVID19_Canada/README.md

 #### Figure A1.1: Time Series of Aggregate Credit-Card Balances

-There are two panels in this figure.
-They are both generated with the same script, one showing balances and the other showing percent changes of all the series.
+The two panels, which are both generated with the same script, one showing balances and the other showing percent changes of all the series.
 Two of the series were created using the sample from the TransUnion database